-5. To identify the USB drive, execute the Isblk command before and after inserting the USB drive.
+5. To identify the USB drive, execute the lsblk command before and after inserting the USB drive.
 The command displays a list of available block devices.
 You can use the output data to find the location of the USB drive.
 You must provide the entire drive path in the -d option instead of any partition.
+For example: